sjbennett123/polarlarp/content/camps/camp_sequanota.md

 ## Nearby Car Repair

-Car repair: Most places are closed on the weekends nearby here, your best bet for weekend service is the Walmart, but there is also a NAPA Auto Parts in Ligonier
+Most places are closed on the weekends nearby here, your best bet for weekend service is the Walmart, but there is also a NAPA Auto Parts in Ligonier

 ### Walmart